dgiovannelli/Qiime_pipeline/README.md

 Qiime_pipeline
 ==============

-Easy to use script containing a basic Qiime 16S rRNA analysis pipeline and an Html report page.
+An easy to use script for basic 16S rRNA analysis of diversity and html report page.
+The script works on linux native install of Qiime or VirtualBox install.

+Works on Qiime 1.7 native install on linux or with few mod on Qiime 1.7 installed in VirtualBox.